 Our Board reviews any material changes in our key enterprise risk management issues with management at each quarterly Board meeting in conjunction with the presentation of quarterly financial results.
 In so doing, our Board seeks to ensure appropriate risk mitigation strategies are implemented by management on an ongoing basis.
 Operational and strategic plan presentations by management to our Board include consideration of the challenges and risks to our business.
 Our Board and management actively engage in discussions of these topics and utilize outside consultants as needed.
 Our Board oversees the assessment of our strategic plan risks as part of our strategic planning process.
-In addition, our Board receives environmental, safety, legal and compliance reports at least annually.
+In addition, our Board periodically receives safety performance, environmental, legal and compliance reports.

 Our Audit Committee oversees management's strategy and performance relative to our significant financial risks.
-In consultation with management, the independent auditors and the internal auditors, the Audit Committee discusses our risk assessment, risk management and credit policies, and reviews significant financial risk exposures along with steps management has taken to monitor, mitigate and report such exposures.
+In consultation with management, the independent auditors and the internal auditors, the Audit Committee discusses our risk assessment, risk management and credit policies and reviews significant financial risk exposures along with steps management has taken to monitor, mitigate and report such exposures.
 At least twice a year, our Chief Risk Officer provides a Risk and Credit Report to the Audit Committee.
-We adopted a Credit Policy that establishes guidelines, controls and limits to manage and mitigate credit risk within risk tolerances established by the Committee.
+We adopted a Credit Policy that establishes guidelines, controls and limits to manage and mitigate credit risk within established risk tolerances.

 Our Compensation Committee adopted an executive compensation philosophy that provides the foundation for our executive compensation program.
 The executive compensation philosophy states that the executive pay program should be market-based and maintain an appropriate and competitive balance between fixed and variable pay elements, short- and long-term compensation and cash and stock-based compensation.
-The Compensation Committee establishes company-specific performance goals and potential incentive payouts for our executive officers to motivate and reward performance, consistent with our long-term success.
+The Compensation Committee establishes company-specific performance goals with potential incentive payouts for our executive officers to motivate and reward performance, consistent with our long-term success.
 The target compensation for our senior officers is heavily weighted in favor of long-term incentives, aligning performance incentives with long-term results for our shareholders.
-Our Compensation Committee also sets minimum performance thresholds and maximum payouts in the incentive programs, and maintains the discretion to reduce awards if excessive risk is taken.
-Stock ownership guidelines established for all of our officers expect our executives to hold 100 percent of all shares awarded to them until the established stock ownership guidelines are achieved.
-Our Compensation Committee also instituted "claw-back" provisions in our incentive plans, which may require an executive to return incentives received, if the Compensation Committee determines, in its discretion, that the executive engaged in specified misconduct or wrongdoing.
+Our Compensation Committee also sets minimum performance thresholds and maximum payouts in the incentive programs and maintains the discretion to reduce awards if excessive risk is taken.
+Stock ownership guidelines established for all of our officers require our executives to hold 100 percent of all shares awarded to them (net of share withholding for taxes and, in the case of cashless stock option exercises, net of the exercise price and withholding for taxes) until the established stock ownership guidelines are achieved.
+Our Compensation Committee also instituted "claw-back" provisions in our incentive plans, which may require an executive to return incentives received, if the Compensation Committee determines, in its discretion, that the executive engaged in specified misconduct or wrongdoing or in the event of certain financial restatements.